Marianne Celeste Dragon: Marriage and children

-Her fourth child, Constantine Andrea Dimitry, died at 22 years old in a drowning incident, blind and unmarried.
-Marianne's fifth child John Baptiste Miguel Dracos Dimitry married Caroline Sophia Powers.
-Her mother was French.
-Clino Angelica Dimitry married a prominent Italian surgeon named Giovanni Andrea Pieri, MD.
-He shared the same name as the revolutionary Giovanni Andrea Pieri.
-Pieri helped Giuseppe Mazzini in the Unification of Italy.
-The other Pieri supposedly died in France on March 13, 1858.
-He attempted to assassinate Napoleon III.
-Both Giovannis studied in France and they also went by the name Giuseppe.
-There is a possibility that they were the same person.
-The first Giovanni Pieri died on July 9, 1880.
-Marianne's seventh child Marie Francesca Athenais Dimitry had three husbands.
-Two were French and the final one was an American man.
-Their eighth child Nicholas Theodore Dimitry also attended Georgetown like his older brother Alexander Dimitry.
-Regrettably, he died at a young age.
-He was twenty-one years old.
-Mathilde Elizabeth Theophanie Dimitry married an Italian doctor named Auguste Natili from Pisa, Italy.
-This is the second Italian to marry into the Dimitry family.
-Their final child Antoine Marie died unmarried.
-The Europeanized creole offspring resulted in Greek, Italian, French and English mixtures.
+The fourth child, Constantine Andrea Dimitry, died unmarried at the age of twenty-two in a drowning incident and was blind at the time of his death.
+The fifth child, John Baptiste Miguel Dracos Dimitry, married Caroline Sophia Powers, whose mother was French.
+Clino Angelica Dimitry married the Italian surgeon Giovanni Andrea Pieri, MD, who shared a name with the Italian revolutionary Giovanni Andrea Pieri associated with Giuseppe Mazzini and the Unification of Italy.
+Historical records indicate that one individual of this name died in France on March 13, 1858, after an attempted assassination of Napoleon III, while another Giovanni Pieri died on July 9, 1880.
+Both studied in France and were also known by the name Giuseppe, leading some historians to suggest they may have been the same person.
+The seventh child, Marie Francesca Athenais Dimitry, married three times, twice to French husbands and once to an American.
+The eighth child, Nicholas Theodore Dimitry, like his brother Alexander, attended Georgetown University but died at the age of twenty-one.
+Mathilde Elizabeth Theophanie Dimitry married Auguste Natili, an Italian physician from Pisa, representing the second Italian marriage into the family.
+The youngest child, Antoine Marie Dimitry, died unmarried.
+Collectively, these marriages resulted in descendants of Greek, Italian, French, English, and American backgrounds.